scottjason/react-reflux-todos/README.md

-# React / Reflux Todos With Authentication
+# React / Reflux: Todos With Authentication